MicrosoftDocs/sdk-api/sdk-api-src/content/fsrmquota/nn-fsrmquota-ifsrmautoapplyquota.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IFsrmAutoApplyQuota</b> interface inherits from <a href="/previous-versions/windows/desktop/api/fsrmquota/nn-fsrmquota-ifsrmquotaobject">IFsrmQuotaObject</a>. <b>IFsrmAutoApplyQuota</b> also has these types of members:
+The <b>IFsrmAutoApplyQuota</b> interface inherits from <a href="/previous-versions/windows/desktop/api/fsrmquota/nn-fsrmquota-ifsrmquotaobject">IFsrmQuotaObject</a>. <b>IFsrmAutoApplyQuota</b> also has these types of members:

 ## -remarks